-The coronavirus pandemic and the current restrictions on people leaving their homes mean that mediators have stopped seeing clients in person for the time being.
-This dramatic change has left many mediators very concerned for the future of their businesses, and many have also started to mediate online for the first time.
+The coronavirus pandemic means that mediators have changed the way in which they work for the time being.
 The FMC is responding as quickly as it can to issues that have arisen as a result.
 We try below to bring together information relevant to mediators at present.

 The FMC published Guidance to Online Mediation in 2016.
 This can be found here.